jef1993/Drumpad/README.md

 - A functional drumpad!
 - Press the buttons (mouse/keyboard) to play the instruments!
-- Use panel in bottom left to choose vartations of instruments!
+- Use panel in bottom left to choose variations of instruments!
 - Have fun!